lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

     with $\gamma_0(t) \rightarrow \frac{\sigma^2}{1-\alpha_1}$

-  –> time series is asymptotically stationary
+  –> time series are (only) asymptotically stationary, because its properties have no dependence on t!

 #### AR(1) without constant term

 - **properties**

   - **mean** $\mu(t)= E[x_t]= \alpha^t\cdot x_0 \xrightarrow{t\rightarrow\infty} 0$

     –> mean will go to zero for large values of t